Neuroscience Keeps Solving the Same Problems Twice

 Introduction

-This should have forced the field to reconsider its foundations.
-It did not.
-The debate about what neurons "encode" continued for another two decades.
-When the field shifted toward dynamical systems in the 2010s, many of the same issues reappeared in new vocabulary, but Todorov's deeper question, about what you can infer from neural correlations given biomechanics, was never cleanly resolved.
+You might expect this to have forced a course correction.
+It didn't.
+The debate about what motor cortex neurons "encode" continued for another twenty years.
+When the field eventually shifted toward dynamical systems models in the 2010s, many of the same confusions reappeared in new vocabulary.
+Todorov's deeper question, what you can actually infer from neural correlations once you account for biomechanics, was never cleanly resolved.

 The recycling pattern

-Motor cortex is a clean example because the arguments are well documented.
-Debates restart under new labels: force in the 1960s, direction in the 1980s, kinematics versus kinetics, then representation versus dynamics.
+Motor cortex is a useful case study because its debates are well documented and they keep restarting.
+Force in the 1960s.
+Direction in the 1980s.
+Kinematics versus kinetics.
+Then representation versus dynamics.
 Each generation partly absorbed the previous one, but rarely made the inheritance explicit.

+Why?
 Theoretical critiques fail to propagate.This is not unique to motor cortex.
 In any field where the dominant framework is easier to use than its replacement, the easier one keeps generating results faster, keeps getting cited, and persists long after the theoretical reasons for preferring it have eroded.
 Todorov and others showed that once you ask not "what variable do neurons encode?" but "what control law does the circuit implement, given sensory feedback and the biomechanics of the body?"
-[4], many of the older disputes look much narrower than they seemed.
-Yet the older framing persists, because it is easier to operationalize.
+[5], many of the older disputes collapse.
+But the older framing persisted because it was operationally easier.
 Computing a population vector is straightforward.
 Building a feedback control model is hard.
 The easier analysis generates results faster, even if it answers a less well-posed question.

 What does M1 encode?Multi-variable responses / mixed selectivityTheoretical critique197019801990200020102020Same debate, new labelsSiloed parallel work, 20 yearsIgnored for 20 yearsEncodingDynamicsChallengeCitation countForce correlationsEvarts 1968Direction encodingGeorgopoulos 1986Posture changes tuningScott & Kalaska 1997Rotational dynamicsChurchland 2012Feedback produces rotationsKalidindi 2021Multi-variable neuronsAshe & Georgopoulos 1994Adaptive coding in PFCMiller & Duncan 2002Mixed selectivity formalizedRigotti et al. 2013Cellular mechanismsTye et al. 2024Pop. vector is an artifactTodorov 2000Optimal feedback controlJordan 2002; Scott 2004Field still debates encoding2010s–2020s